H3llKa1ser/B00t2R00t/Methodology/Cloud/Azure/Valid Credentials.md

 4) Authenticate using the CBA certificate imported

-5) Back to terminal, save the tokens printed as variables (we now got access!)
+5) Back to the terminal, save the tokens printed as variables (we now have access!)

        $token = ACCESS_TOKEN
        $rftoken = REFRESH_TOKEN